-This is the Planning, Housing, and Economic Development (PHED) Committee's worksession on the Ashton Village Center Sector Plan.
-The Sector Plan provides guidance and recommendations designed to transform Ashton into a viable and vibrant rural village center.
+This memorandum presents the recommendations of the Planning, Housing, and Economic Development (PHED) Committee regarding the Ashton Village Center Sector Plan.
 This report covers all of the recommendations in the Plan.

 Councilmembers may wish to bring their copy of the Plan to the meeting.